hostmobility/documentation/docs/interfaces/mx4/lin.md

 ---

 ## Deactivate LIN
-LIN is default on and you can deactivate it with sending a zero to `LIN enabled` and/or `LIN2 enabled`.
-See [Digital IO](../digital_io.md) to use linux gpio.
+Local Interconnect Network (LIN) is enabled by default but you can disable it by writing a zero to `LIN enabled` and/or `LIN2 enabled`.
+See [Digital IO](../digital_io.md) on how use the Linux GPIO API.

 ## How to control LIN via serial interface

-The LIN interface in the PIC is accessed via the serial console with baudrate 115200.
+The LIN interface in the coprocessor can be accessed via the serial console with baud rate 115200.

 * T30 and T30 FR
     - LIN 1: /dev/ttyHS1